 This is just what it sounds like.
 How hard can you pinch?
 If you were to hang some weight from a 2×4, then you grasped the board by digging your fingertips and thumb into it, you would be working your pinch grip.
 This is the essential part of hand strength for anyone interested in feats of strength like tearing cards or phone books.
 It is simply about how much pressure you can generate while drawing your fingertips and thumb together.
 So far my favorite tool for this is the Stronger Grip leverage block, which allows you to do bicep curls while working the pinch grip.

 Think of this as squeezing with an open hand.
-If you were to put a can of soda in your hand, then squeezed it as hard as you could, that’s support group.
-For this type of training my favorite tools are:
+If you were to put a can of soda in your hand and then squeeze it as hard as you could, that’s support grip.
+For this type of training, my favorite tools are:

 Again, these are great pieces of equipment, but you can do it on the cheap.
 If you can find something that you can’t close your hand around, squeeze it and you’re working support grip.
 If it is something you can add weight to, or you can hang weight from it, all the better.
 You’ll be able to track your progress more effectively.